Yom Kippur War: Northern front de-escalation

-On October 22, the United Nations imposed a ceasefire, at the acquiescence of both Israel and Egypt, dividing the Syrian General Staff over whether to continue the war.
-Ultimately, Syrian President Hafez al-Assad decided to de-escalate, and on October 23 Syria announced that it had accepted the ceasefire, while the Iraqi government ordered its forces home.

-Following the UN ceasefire, there were constant artillery exchanges and skirmishes, and Israeli forces continued to occupy positions deep within Syria.
-According to Syrian Foreign Minister Abdel Halim Khaddam, Syria's constant artillery attacks were "part of a deliberate war of attrition designed to paralyse the Israeli economy", and were intended to pressure Israel into yielding the occupied territory.
+On 22 October, the United Nations Security Council adopted Resolution 338 calling for a ceasefire.
+Following the UN-backed ceasefire, there were ongoing artillery exchanges and skirmishes, and Israeli forces continued to occupy positions deep within Syria.
 Some aerial engagements took place, and both sides lost several aircraft.
+Amid mounting international pressure and further UN resolutions calling for a ceasefire, the war finally came to a close on 26 October.
+Israel and Egypt signed a formal cease-fire agreement on 11 November, and this was followed by a disengagement agreement on 18 January the next year.

-In the spring of 1974, shortly after the 18 January ceasefire between Egpt and Israel, 500 Cubans joined a Syrian tank division at Mount Hermon that on the morning of 4 February began attacking Israeli forces, sparking a war of attrition in the Golan Heights that would continue until the 31 May disengagement between Israel and Syria.
+Hostilities between Israel and Syria continued, and on 4 February 1974, 500 Cubans joined a Syrian tank division at Mount Hermon in an attack against Israeli forces, sparking a War of Attrition in the Bashan Salient.
+It ended only on 31 May with a ceasefire between Israel and Syria.

 Jordanian participation

 The U.S. pressed King Hussein to keep Jordan out of the war.
-Though King Hussein initially refrained from entering the conflict, on the night of October 12–13 Jordanian troops deployed to the Jordanian-Syrian frontier to buttress Syrian troops, and Jordanian forces joined Syrian and Iraqi assaults on Israeli positions on October 16 and 19.
-Hussein sent a second brigade to the Golan front on October 21.
+Though King Hussein initially refrained from entering the conflict, on the night of 12–13 October Jordanian troops deployed to the Jordanian-Syrian frontier to buttress Syrian troops, and Jordanian forces joined Syrian and Iraqi assaults on Israeli positions on 16 and 19 October.
+Hussein sent a second brigade to the Golan front on 21 October.
 According to historian Assaf David, declassified U.S. documents show that the Jordanian participation was only a token to preserve King Hussein's status in the Arab world.
 The documents reveal that Israel and Jordan had a tacit understanding that the Jordanian units would try to stay out of the fighting and Israel would try to not attack them.